Reliability Data 10 min read Updated 19 Jan 2026 at 12:57

 COLT verdict: Avoid the 2010 petrol (59.5%).

-The 2010 petrol COLT has a 59.5% pass rate, failing MOTs more often than passing.
+The 2010 petrol COLT has a 59.5% pass rate, well below the national average.

 Mitsubishi Hybrids vs Petrol vs Diesel